nerdmonkey/nerdmonkey/README.md

 ### 🧠 About Me

 - 💼 I design and lead the development of complex **data pipelines**, **ETL frameworks**, and **automated systems**
+- 🤖 I actively explore and implement innovations using **Generative AI** to solve real-world problems
 - ☁️ Experienced across **AWS**, **Azure**, and **Google Cloud Platform**
 - 🛠️ Skilled in **Python (FastAPI)**, **PHP (Laravel)**, **NodeJS**, **ReactJS**, and **React Native**
 - 🗄️ Work with databases like **PostgreSQL**, **MSSQL**, and **MySQL**